Where To Eat And Drink In Harvard Square13 of the best bars and restaurants in of the city’s best squares.

 Here’s something that sucks: Orinoco closes.
 It sucks because with a menu full of big, meaty Venezuelan specialties like mojo marinated pork and a backyard that looks like the “after” picture in a Scotts Turf Builder commercial, you’re not going to want to leave here.
 Get here for Sunday brunch, too, when corn pancakes topped with things like melted queso take over the menu.

-As long as there are no German teenagers throwing up in the bathroom, big beer halls with communal tables are always a good time (and they’re actually a lot of fun with the drunk German teenagers, too).
+As long as there are no German teenagers throwing up in the bathroom, big beer halls with communal tables are always a good time.
 With strings of lights on the ceiling, shuffleboard tables, and enough room to stage a game of pickup dodgeball, Beat Brew Hall is your Harvard Square spot to come and make a ruckus with a big group of friends.
 The menu is mostly uninspiring bar food, but the cocktails and beer selection more than make up for it, as does the frequent live music.

 There’s no silverware at Longfellow, a cocktail bar above Alden & Harlow, as the food is supposed to be reminiscent of bar food you eat with your fingers.
 But we can’t think of any other bars that serve deviled eggs with ikura, or pigs in a blanket with black truffle and honey.
 Aside from the fact that you eat with your hands, Longfellow is civilized through-and-through, and it’d be wise to make a reservation - especially on weekends.